bpatch/handwriting-classification-app/README.md

 Extras:
 - Once the app is running in the container, its files can be copied using "docker container cp CONTAINER:/app ./"
 - Currently the cnn model deletes a folder and then rewrites it during learning.
 This causes the app to break when there are multiple users.
+- The learning part of workflow could be done locally before being run on the server, reducing the RAM requirement of the server).